-In compliance with 16 NYCRR Part 104, Central Hudson submitted its Emergency Response Performance Assessment ("scorecard") on March 10, 2022 regarding Winter Storm Landon that occurred in New York State on February 4, 2022.
-On March 16, 2022, the Commission announced in a press release that it will be overseeing an examination of Central Hudson's actions during Winter Storm Landon, including a thorough review of the scorecard submitted on March 10, 2022 and determine any next steps.
+In compliance with 16 NYCRR Part 104, Central Hudson submitted its Emergency Response Performance Assessment ("scorecard") on March 10, 2022, regarding Winter Storm Landon that occurred in New York State on February 4, 2022.
+On March 16, 2022, the Commission announced in a press release that it will be overseeing an examination of Central Hudson's actions during Winter Storm

+Landon, including a thorough review of the scorecard submitted on March 10, 2022, and determine any next steps.
 On April 8, 2022, Central Hudson also submitted its Part 105 Preparation and System Restoration Report.
-Central Hudson cannot predict the outcome at this time.
+This examination has now concluded and DPS Staff has communicated to Central Hudson that they have found no issues.